Veronica polita: Distribution and habitat

-Native to Europe, southwestern Asia, North Africa, the Arabian Peninsula and a few close by countries, introduced to many countries.
+Native to Europe, southwestern Asia, North Africa, the Arabian Peninsula, Korea, and Japan.
+It is introduced to many countries in the Americas and Asia.

 Its habitat in Europe is cultivated ground.

 Its habitat in Turkey is bare soil in open forests, steppe, cultivated land, roadsides, 0–1800 m.

 Its habitat in North America is fields, ruderal places, calcareous soils, lawns, 0–600 m.

 Diseases

 It is susceptible to downy mildew disease caused by the oomycete species Peronospora agrestis.